gavinwpitt/ToddHash/README.md

 and it will print out to the terminal a faked git log.
 To fake a revisions.txt simply append '> revisions.txt' to pipe the output to a txt file.

+A fake python file is provided to test the ToddHash